neelr/clamp/README.md

 python clamp_model.py
 ```

-### Step 5: Unleash the Power 🔮
+### Step 5: Zero-shot classification!

-Use your trained CLAMP model to predict material properties or generate new crystals.
+Use the trained CLAMP model to predict material properties or generate new crystals!

 ## Prerequisites 🗝